-5.2 Circumstances when these may be allowed Communication method/device Staff and other adults Pupils Mobile phones may be brought to school When a written request by a parent/carer has been authorised by the headteacher Use of mobile phones in social time During break and lunchtime in staff room or offices Never Use of Smart watches During break and lunchtime in staffroom or offices Never Taking photos on own designated devices Employed staff - on named iPad for use in school ONLY.
+5.2 Circumstances when these may be allowed Communication method/device Staff and other adults Pupils Mobile phones may be brought to school Pupils who bring a mobile phone to school (e.g. if they travel to/from school independently) will have it securely stored during the day by the class teacher Use of mobile phones in social time During break and lunchtime in staff room or offices Never Use of Smart watches During break and lunchtime in staffroom or offices Never Taking photos on own designated devices Employed staff - on named iPad for use in school ONLY.
 With class camera.
 Other adults - when instructed by and supervised by employed staff/with permission from headteacher (e.g. for newspaper etc) Never Use of instant messaging During break and lunchtime in staff room or offices Never